Gynecomastia Surgery Goes National

 The real problem associated with gynecomastia, often called gyno for short, is not just the appearance of the chest, but also the negative psychological consequences.
 Being a man and having the appearance of a female breast provokes confusion, anxiety, humiliation and the potential for long term psychological consequences.
 These include avoidance and antisocial behaviors, depression, anxiety and problems with interpersonal relationships – among many others.

+One of the most frequent question we get is “Do I have gynecomastia” – so much so that we wrote a blog post about it that covers 4 ways you can know if you have gynecomastia.
 The answer to this question is a simple visual inspection of your body.
 The normal male chest has a thin layer of tissue with small, flat areolas.
-If your chest has fullness, puffy nipples and abnormally wide areolas you most certainly have gynecomastia.
+If your chest is overly rounded, has puffy nipples, has pointy pectorals or has sagging chest tissue, you most certainly have gynecomastia.
 It is the appearance of your chest — it looks more round and feminine than normal.
 Your nipples stick out particularly when wearing certain shirts.
-If you have any question about whether or not you have gynecomastia simply submit a Virtual Consultation from Home and I’ll get back to you in a jiffy.
+If you have any question about whether or not you have gynecomastia simply submit a Online Consultation from Home and I’ll get back to you in a couple of hours with my assessment.

 Gynecomastia is fixed once and permanently by an expert surgeon who removes the offending tissue and contours the chest so that it looks masculine and sculpted.
 Non-surgical methods for male breast reduction will not remove your gynecomastia.
 The gold standard treatment for gynecomastia is a surgical procedure that typically involves the removal of tissue beneath the areola in addition to some form of liposuction.
 At the Austin Gynecomastia Center, the procedure takes about 60 minutes, the recovery is short (1-2 days) and pain is mild and very tolerable.
 The results are immediate, it does not come back and satisfaction is very high.
 There is no scarring.